Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: Application Examples

 \subsubsection{Case Studies}

 \paragraph{Impact of Hyper-Parameter $\beta$.}

-With the basic settings described above, we delve into the effects of the hyper-parameter \( \beta \) on the selection of the robustness budget as in~\eqref{eq:budget}.
-This, in turn, influences the average rewards, projection radii, and the approximate TD-error for \ouralg.
+With the basic settings described above, we study how the hyper-parameter \(\beta\) affects the empirical heuristic budget $R_t^{\mathrm{emp}}$.
+This choice influences the average rewards, projection radii, and absolute sampled TD error reported below.

 We set the unknown $(y_t:t\in [\nt])$ to be tracked as a rose-shaped trajectory shown in Figure~\ref{fig:trajectory}: